remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

 6. Add to volumes (~450 uL) of BL buffer to each sample, then vortex samples for 1 min. *hint: if using the 300 uL multichannel pipette, do not load more than 250 uL (it gets too close to the top of the pipettor and could contaminate)*

 7. Spin down for 4 min at top speed (because we have large pieces of tissue that won’t settle if just briefly spun, as described in the kit manual; also don’t want to spin too long because DNA will settle too and could be lost).

+Q FOR SARA - DID YOU DO THE OPTIONAL COLUMN EQUILIBRATION PROTOCOL (ADDING 3M NAOH)

 8. Place E-Z 96 DNA plate (extraction columns) on top of a 96-well square-well plate - tape them together.